-This machine is one of our most popular products, and is such a good investment !
+This machine is one of our most popular products, and is such a good investment!
 If there is anything you would like to know that has not been covered on this page, please feel free to get in touch.
+A PDF copy of the full instruction leaflet can be found for you to download at the bottom of the page.

 The main benefit of using a tumbler is the amount of time you will save compared to polishing by hand.
 You can make a batch of jewellery and tumble polish it all together, this not only saves you time but it frees you up to get on with the next task - which is particularly important if you are making your work to sell.